Bus falls into gorge in Indian Kashmir, killing at least 33

-SRINAGAR, India, July 1 (Reuters) - A bus packed with passengers fell into a gorge in Indian Kashmir on Monday killing at least 33 people, a state official said, the second such accident in a week.
+SRINAGAR, India (Reuters) - A bus packed with passengers fell into a gorge in Indian Kashmir on Monday killing at least 33 people, a state official said, the second such accident in a week.

 At least 22 people were injured when the bus skidded off a winding road in Kisthwar district, government official Angrez Singh Rana said.